tawsif-r/dns_frontend/README.md

 - ``` npm install ``` will install the node_modules accourding to your lock files.
 - ``` npm cache clean --force``` will clear the cache of node_modules.

+# TODO List
+- [ ] make a component for navigation bar
+- [ ] integrate the states with store in redux
+- [ ] add animations to the navbar